Hannover Medical School (MHH)

 - April 1992 - August 1996 Senior Physician and Head of the Department of Neuroradiology, Institute of Diagnostic Radiology at the University Hospital Cologne.

-- September 1996 - March 2007 Leading Senior Physician, Institute of Neuroradiology, University Hospital Frankfurt.
+- September 1996 - March 2007 Managing Senior Physician, Institute of Neuroradiology, University Hospital Frankfurt.

 - February 1998 Habilitation in Neuroradiology, Goethe University Frankfurt.
-Subject: "Metabolic changes in acute and subacute cerebral infarctions in human: 1H-NMR spectroscopy".
+Subject: "Metabolic changes in acute and subacute cerebral infarctions in humans: 1H-NMR spectroscopy".

 Positions in Scientific Societies and Organizations